Lecanyu/Notes/machine_learning/incremental_learning/index.md

 This paper interpret the learning process from probabilistic perspective.
 {% sidenote 2, 'Check [here](https://arxiv.org/pdf/1612.00796.pdf) for original paper.'%}

-First, it says that based on previous research, many different parameter configurations will result in the same performance (this is reasonable since neural network has tons of parameters and many of them may be correlated).
+First, it says that based on previous research, many different parameter configurations will result in the same performance (this makes sense since neural network has tons of parameters and many of them may be correlated).
 So the key to avoid catastropic forgetting is to selectively adjust the pre-trained parameters.
 The more important parameters are, the more slowly they change.
 The following figure illustrates this idea.

 {% maincolumn 'assets/machine_learning/selectively_adjust_parameter.png'%}